Risk Factors Dashboard

 We might be harmed by changes in our relationships or contracts with suppliers.

-We attempt to structure our pharmaceutical distribution agreements with manufacturers to ensure that we are appropriately and predictably compensated for the services we provide.
+We attempt to structure our distribution agreements with manufacturers to ensure that we are appropriately and predictably compensated for the services we provide.We attempt to structure our pharmaceutical distribution agreements with manufacturers to ensure that we are appropriately and predictably compensated for the services we provide.
+Certain distribution agreements with manufacturers include product price inflation as a component of our consideration, and we cannot control the frequency or magnitude of price changes.
 Certain distribution agreements with manufacturers include pharmaceutical price inflation as a component of our consideration, and we cannot control the frequency or magnitude of pharmaceutical price changes.
+Laws limiting or reducing product prices, and changes to manufacturers’ pricing policies or practices as a result of changing laws, impact our distribution agreements.
 Laws limiting or reducing pharmaceutical prices, and changes to manufacturers’ pricing policies or practices as a result of changing laws, impact our distribution agreements.
+We might be unable to renew distribution agreements with manufacturers in a timely and favorable manner.
 We might be unable to renew pharmaceutical distribution agreements with manufacturers in a timely and favorable manner.
 Any of these risks might have a materially adverse impact on our business operations and our financial position or results of operations.

 We might infringe intellectual property rights or our intellectual property protections might be inadequate.

 We believe that our products and services do not infringe the proprietary rights of third parties, but third parties have asserted infringement claims against us and may do so in the future.
 If a court were to hold that we infringed other’s rights, we might be required to pay substantial damages, develop non-infringing products or services, obtain a license, stop selling or using the infringing products or services, or incur other sanctions.
 We rely on trade secret, patent, copyright, and trademark laws, nondisclosure obligations, and other contractual provisions and technical measures to protect our proprietary rights in our products and solutions.
-We might initiate costly and time-consuming litigation to protect our trade secrets, to enforce our patent, copyright, and trademark rights and to determine the scope and validity of the proprietary rights of others.
+We might initiate costly and time-consuming litigation to protect our trade secrets, to enforce our patent, copyright, and trademark rights, and to determine the scope and validity of the proprietary rights of others.
 Our intellectual property protection efforts might be inadequate to protect our rights.
 Our competitors might develop non-infringing products or services equivalent or superior to ours.
 Any of these risks might have a materially adverse impact on our business operations and our financial position or results of operations.

-Our use of third-party data is subject to limitations that could impede the growth of our data services business.
+Our use of third-party data is subject to risks and limitations that could impede the growth of our data services business.Our use of third-party data is subject to limitations that could impede the growth of our data services business.

-We attempt to structure our diligence processes to satisfy contractual and other operative data usage rights and limitations associated with customer, industry partners, and other third-party data flowing through our businesses.
+We attempt to structure our processes to satisfy contractual and other operative data usage rights and limitations associated with customers, industry partners, and other third-party data flowing through our businesses.We attempt to structure our diligence processes to satisfy contractual and other operative data usage rights and limitations associated with customer, industry partners, and other third-party data flowing through our businesses.
 These rights and limitations can apply to confidential commercial data and personal data provided to us.
-Failure to satisfy these data usage rights and limitations can lead to legal claims such as contractual breaches or privacy law violations.
+Failure to satisfy these data usage rights and limitations can lead to legal claims such as contractual breaches or data protection and privacy law violations.
 If a court were to hold that our use of data is not consistent with our rights and limitations, we might be required to pay substantial damages; we might need to stop using, sharing, and/or selling certain products and services; or we might incur other financial, legal, and/or reputational consequences.
-If a court were to hold that our use of data is not consistent with our rights and limitations, we might be required to pay substantial damages; we may need to stop using, sharing, and/or selling certain products and services; or we could incur other financial, legal, and/or reputational consequences.
+In addition, we might be unable to negotiate and/or obtain at an acceptable cost the data usage rights needed to advance our data strategy growth and AI objectives.
 In addition, in order to reach our data strategy growth and AI objectives, we might be unable to negotiate and/or obtain at an acceptable cost the data usage rights needed to advance such goals.
-In addition, in order to reach our data strategy growth objectives, we might be unable to obtain at an acceptable cost the data usage rights needed to advance such goals.
 Any of these risks might have a materially adverse impact on our business operations and our financial position or results of operations.

 We might be unable to successfully recruit and retain qualified employees.